Expand description

 The X11 backend does not concern itself with what renderer is in use, allowing presentation to

-the window assuming you can provide it with a Dmabuf
+the window assuming you can provide it with a Dmabuf.

-The X11 backend is also an input provider, and is accessible in the x11
+The X11 backend is also an input provider, and is accessible in the x11 module, gated by

-the backend_x11
+the backend_x11 cargo feature.

 §Winit backend